-I’m Amy, a registered dietitian nutritionist with a passion for helping people heal their relationship with food and find freedom from life-interrupting digestive symptoms.
+I’m Amy, a registered dietitian nutritionist with a passion for helping people heal their relationship with food so they can feel carefree around food without having to worry about their weight all the time.
 I run my private practice in beautiful Lexington, Kentucky, where I reside with my husband and son.

 For more on how I practice, view my services page.

 I became fascinated with the field of nutrition when I realized how widespread nutrition misinformation had become.